 Estrogen and/or a progestogen can be taken in several ways:

-Estrogen or a progestogen tablets taken by mouth (oral form)
+Estrogen, progestogen, or combined tablets taken by mouth (oral form)

 Estrogen lotions, sprays, or gels applied externally to the skin (topical form)